chrisdevito/cdVector/README.md

 ------------
 Attributes:

-startMatrix : World Matrix of our starting obj. endMatrix : World Matrix of our ending obj. mag : Magnitude of vector. normAttr : Normalizes the outVector. outVec : Output Vector. ox : X value of vector. oy : Y value of vector. oz : Z value of vector.
+*startMatrix : World Matrix of our starting obj.
+*endMatrix : World Matrix of our ending obj.
+*mag : Magnitude of vector.
+*normAttr : Normalizes the outVector.
+*outVec : Output Vector.
+*ox : X value of vector.
+*oy : Y value of vector.
+*oz : Z value of vector.

 Just plug two world matrices into the node and it'll spit out a vector and a magnitude.
 If you want the vector normalized, just check that attribute.

-Good Luck!